Your Airman & Family Readiness Center would like to welcome you to Ellsworth AFB!

 Recommend scheduling appointments two weeks in advance.
 Clinic days vary based on availability of veterinarian.
 Click here to visit the Veterinarian’s Facebook page.

-If you are still waiting for your household goods or just need a household item, visit family services.
+If you are still waiting for your household goods or just need a household item, visit the Loan Locker.
 This is a service provided by the A&FRC where you can check out (for free) items such as sleeping mats, pots & pans, dishes, folding tables, etc. The loan locker is located within the Airman & Family Readiness Center.

 Any South Dakota resident who operates a motor vehicle or motor-driven cycle on public roadways in South Dakota is required to have a driver license.
 You are required to have a South Dakota driver license if you live here for more than 90 days.
 Members of the Armed Forces on active duty or members of foreign military on temporary duty with the Armed Forces, as well as their spouse and children can drive on a valid license from their home state, so long as they are at least 16 years old.

 Get It Together!

 To apply for or renew your driver license or identification card the applicant will need to provide specific documents.
 Click here for more information on those specific documents.

 Visit the South Dakota Driver Licensing home page for more information at http://dps.sd.gov/licensing/driver_licensing/default.aspx